VaillantClement/WalletAPI/README.md

 - Kindly find a postman collection containing 3 functional calls that you can import and run in postman (when the project is running)
 - Time passed: 16 hours

+- Solution provided is not finished.
+APIs and UI are incomplete.